libp2p/specs/http/peer-id-auth.md

    Authorization: libp2p-PeerID public-key="<base64-encoded-public-key-bytes>", opaque="<opaque-from-server>", challenge-server="<challenge-string>", sig="<base64-signature-bytes>"
    ```

+   The public-key parameter is the client's public key.
+It is the same public
+   key used to derive the client's peer id.

    The `sig` param represents a signature over the parameters:
     - `challenge-client`
+    - `server-public-key` the bytes of the server's public-key encoded per the [Peer ID spec].
     - `hostname`

-4. The server MUST verify the signature using the server name used in the TLS
+4. The server SHOULD verify the signature using the server name used in the TLS
    session.
 The server MUST return 401 Unauthorized if the server fails to
    validate the signature.
 If the signature is valid, the server has
    authenticated the client's public key, and thus its PeerID.
 The server SHOULD
    proceed to serve the HTTP request.
 The server MUST set the following response
    headers:
    ```
-   Authentication-Info: libp2p-PeerID public-key="<base64-encoded-public-key-bytes>", sig="<base64-signature-bytes>" bearer="<base64-encoded-opaque-blob>"
+   Authentication-Info: libp2p-PeerID, sig="<base64-signature-bytes>" bearer="<base64-encoded-opaque-blob>"
    ```

    The `sig` param represents a signature over the parameters: